-honesty and integrity.

-I have read and understand the Standards for Prolevel of professionalism in all settings of which ofessional Behavior.
-I hereby pledge that I will maintain the highest am representing the Department of Nursing.
+I have read and understand the Standards for Professional Behavior.
+I hereby pledge that I will maintain the highest level of professionalism in all settings of which I am representing the Department of Nursing.

-Student/Faculty/Staff Signature Date
+Student/Faculty/Staff Signature

 Attachment S